About the Taft Award

 A copy of each nominated book should be sent directly to each member of the Award Committee at the address listed in the Submission Guidelines.
 The Award is offered by the ILR School at Cornell University, in cooperation with the Labor and Working-Class History Association (LAWCHA).

 Please nominate books no later than DECEMBER 15, 2014.
-(We will accept page proofs for books published during the last two weeks of December.)
-Full nomination information for the 2015 award coming soon.
+We will accept page proofs for books published during the last two weeks of December.

 The winner of the 2014 Taft Award was Matthew L. Basso for his book Meet Joe Copper: Masculinity and Race on Montana's World War II Home Front (University of Chicago Press).